vinas94/ModelDeployment/README.md

 <br>

-### 6. Launching the app
+### 6. Launching the app locally

-Finally, with everything ready, the DryBeans classification app together with a MySQL database which stores the predictions can be launched with a single command:
+Finally, with everything ready, the DryBeans classification app together with a MySQL database that stores the predictions can be launched with a single command:

 ```
 docker-compose up